therealnicoroshi/modlist/README.md

 ### *NOTE:*

-#### This will take a few minutes to start up as the game needs to compile shaders for ENB on first start up.
+#### This will take a few minutes to start up as the game needs to compile shaders for ENB or CS on first start up.
 Be Patient.

 ### After your character is created and you name them >>>